 The past few years have caused a glacial shift in the overarching priorities that today’s talent pool value most, and as a result job trends have followed suit.
 The vast majority of job seekers have taken this time to reassess what is important to them and are thus much more selective than ever in both accepting job opportunities and in making a choice to stay put.
 As hiring managers, we’re sure that you’re feeling the effect of this on a daily basis.

-So, the million-dollar question is, what exactly are today’s job trends now that we are nearing the end of Q1?
+So, the million-dollar question is, what exactly are today’s job trends now that we are in Q1?
 And how, as a company looking to hire and retain talent in today’s market, can you ensure that you are remaining competitive?

 The number one job trend: remote work is staying put.
 Most employees have adapted to remote work and enjoy the flexibility it provides.
 Indeed’s survey reported that “When asked for the factors that contributed to their decision to leave their current jobs, workers reported remote work as one of the biggest reasons.
 Indeed survey data says that 45% of respondents reported that they switched jobs because their employers did not offer flexibility on remote work.”
 The lesson here?
 If you aren’t offering your current (and future) talent pool remote work options where applicable, you will likely begin to see even greater turnover and face an uphill battle when recruiting for new hires.
 Consider reevaluating some of your retention strategies to see if/where you add value.